-- 2.14.1 Where capital expenditure is undertaken from the school budget share the authority may require that it be notified of the proposed expenditure and consider any advice from the Director of Children Learning and Skills as to the merits of the proposed expenditure.
+Where capital expenditure is undertaken from the school budget share the authority may require that it be notified of the proposed expenditure and take into account any advice from the Strategic Director of Well Being Services as to the merits of the proposed expenditure.
 This will only apply if the expected capital expenditure exceeds £20,000.
-Where premises are owned by the council, or the school has voluntary controlled status, the governing body is required to seek the consent of the council for any proposed capital works; such consent can only be withheld on health and safety grounds. - 2.14.2 The reason for these provisions is to help ensure compliance with the specific legislation.
+Where premises are owned by the local authority, or the school has voluntary controlled status, the governing body is required to seek the consent of any proposed capital works; such consent can only be withheld on health and safety grounds.